pete4abw/lrzip-next/README.md

 * use of git describe to present current version without changing configure.ac
 * lz4 Threshold testing (replaces lzo)
 * File info `lrzip-next -i` will now fetch info from encrypted files
-* `lrzip-next -i` will not print percent info when file size is not known
+* lrzip-next -i` will not print percent info when file size is not known
 * Substitute libgcrypt functions for separate sources for **md5** and **sha512** hash functions, and **aes 128 bit** encryption.
 * SCRYPT Key Derivation.
 * lzma match finder x86_64 Assembler module.
+* ZPAQ compression settings stored in magic header.
+Will show in INFO output.

 (This will allow for future bug fixes and possibly using different encryption methods through a standard library.)